JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

    -  The box number (in the legend table) denotes both the plate number and the numbers written on the cables to it.
       - All services will use that same cable number for a given wall plate.
 -  Only the Data system and Voice systems use patching gadgets, locations numbered accordingly. <br> <br>
--  The Cable TV and (unused) antenna cables follow the same numbering system, but don't have patching gadgets.
+-  The Cable TV and (unused) antenna cables follow the same numbering system, but don't have mini patch panels.
    -  You get the number off your jack plate or infer from the legend on the door, and read a label stuck to the black or white cable.